0utlander/Hello-world/README.md

 # Hello-world
 Learning
-my name is Wendymy name is Wendy and this is all new tone.
+My name is Wendy and this is all new to me.